SamKemp/SamKemp/README.md

 ## Hi there 👋
+I'm Sam Kemp a programmer and web developer trying to get noticed.

+Welcome to my GitHub page!

+### ⚡ Fun fact:
+I have never broken a bone

 <!--
 **SamKemp/SamKemp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.